 The 2nd component (PC2) is normal to PC1, uncorrelated and hence two bands are converted to two components, but most variation is explained by the first (the 2nd is always smaller)

-The bands can be reduced to their respective 'components', by an 'axial rotation' Now ! imagine this in 3d, or in 7 dimensions, which includes all of the bands.
+Now ! imagine this in 3d, or in 7 dimensions, which includes all of the bands.